Optimize Your Android Application’s Size With Gradle Settings

 Why is big APK size such a big deal?

-The answer is simple.
-Larger APK means more time needed to download from the app store and more bytecode to load into memory.
-Let us explain what we mean in more detail.
+A bigger APK size means more time needed to download from the app store and more bytecode to load into memory.

 Right now, there are still markets where every megabyte of traffic has its price.
-In those regions, the application’s size directly impacts the conversion and the installation/cancellation ratio increases along with the app size.
+In those regions, the application’s size directly impacts the conversion, and the installation/ cancellation ratio increases along with the app size.

-It is also a common belief that every well-crafted and carefully designed application not only provides a beautiful interface but is also optimized for the end device.
-Well – that is not always the case.
+It is also a common belief that every well crafted and carefully designed application not only provides a beautiful interface but is also optimized for the end device.
+Well, that is not always the case.
 And because the Android market is so competitive, there is a big chance that a smaller alternative to those beautiful yet large apps is already gaining more traction from the community.

 As we have stressed out already, the startup time of your application is essential.
 The more code the device has to execute while opening up your code, the longer it takes to launch the app and make it ready for the first interaction.